sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 ### Custom

-If you would like to create your own template for a project, you may add a `projectPreview` collection with the following attribute:
+If you would like to create your own layout for a project, you may add a `projectPreview` collection with the following attribute:
 - `template`: The name of the `.ejs` layout file, relative to the `_includes` directory.

 Here is an example of a custom project: